ietf-rats-wg/eat/draft-ietf-rats-eat.md

 The above text sets the encoding requirement.

 This claim allows for multiple manifests in one token since multiple software packages are likely to be present.
-The multiple manifests may be of multiple formats.
+The multiple manifests MAY be of multiple formats.
 In some cases EAT submodules may be used instead of the array structure in this claim for multiple manifests.

 When the {{CoSWID}} format is used, it MUST be a payload CoSWID, not an evidence CoSWID.